IanQS/numpy_to_jax/README.md

 ### L5: Misc.
 Using einsum

+This isn't exclusive to JAX

 ### L6: Misc.
 Using vmap

+- make your code look more like the math described in the papers

 ### L7: Misc.
 Using the profiler and visualizing the computation graph

+- discrepancies between our machines
+- Understanding where your operations are going

+### L8: Randomness in JAX

+- reproducible randomness across machines across accelerators

 ## LIF BenchmarksSmall Benchmarks